 In 2010, the Goethe-Institut New York received a generous donation in memory of Frederick and Grace Gutekunst.
 A prize was created to identify outstanding young translators of German literature into English and assist them in establishing contact with the translation and publishing communities.

-The annual Helen and Kurt Wolff Translator's Prize is awarded each spring to honor an outstanding literary translation from German into English published in the USA the previous year.
-The translator of the winning translation will receive US $10,000.
+The annual Helen and Kurt Wolff Translator's Prize is awarded each summer to honor an outstanding literary translation from German into English published in the USA the previous year.
+The translator of the winning translation receives $10,000.